3.2 Collaboration

 Teachers encourage their students to work together in a variety of ways.
 This module focuses on the educational goal of Qualification and Socialization.

-By having my students cooperate in different ways, they not only develop their cognitive skills but also develop socially.
+By letting my students work together in different ways, they develop both cognitive and social skills.

 Commissioned by UNICEF Netherlands, the Trimbos Institute, together with Stichting Alexander and the University of Utrecht, conducted research into to what extent young people experience tension or stress and in what (positive) way they deal with this themselves.
 The study “Happiness under Pressure?” provides for the first time national figures on stress, performance pressure and to what extent young people compare performance with that of others.
 Based on the research, the advice is to invest in developing young people’s social-emotional skills, both at home and at school.
 In addition, UNICEF advocates working with young people to look at ways to reduce school pressure, for a school climate where students are seen, can be themselves and ask for help, and for more dialogue.”
 From article called ‘Is the happiness of Dutch children under pressure?’